JanHerca/urantiapedia/output/wikijs/en/article/Michelle_Klimesh/Celestial_Ministry_Seen_and_Unseen.md

 > Michelle has been a student of _The Urantia Book_ since she was 19 years old.
 She is a member of the Golden Gate Circle society in northern California, current secretary-general of the Fellowship, and author of The Story of Everything, a condensation of the revelation.
 {.is-info}

-> [Angels’] work in the universe is without bounds and limitations; they are closely associated with the material creatures of the worlds and are ever in the service of the lower orders of spiritual personalities, making contact between these beings of the spirit world and the mortals of the material realms. [[UB 38:5.4](/en/The_Urantia_Book/38#p5_4)]
+> [Angels’] work in the universe is without bounds and limitations; they are closely associated with the material creatures of the worlds and are ever in the service of the lower orders of spiritual personalities, making contact between these beings of the spirit world and the mortals of the material realms. <a id="a219_310"></a>[[UB 38:5.4](/en/The_Urantia_Book/38#p5_4)]

 ## References